 An Alternative Perspective

 It's important to remember that, although there are guidelines about how much to spend on a wedding gift, it truly comes down to the thought that counts.
 In general, it's better to give a gift that's smaller and within a window closer to the wedding, rather than waiting for a long period of time to be able to afford a wedding gift that's more expensive.
 Luckily, there are many options to choose from for every unique couple.
-Simply browse these inexpensive wedding present ideas if you're on a budget and need something soon.
+There are all kinds of inexpensive wedding present ideas if you're on a budget and need something soon.